Motion made, and Question proposed, That this House do now adjourn.—(Amanda Milling.)

 Society can be judged by the quality of the provision it makes for its most vulnerable members.
 I therefore welcome this opportunity to raise the situation of vulnerable people in my constituency, particularly those who have special educational needs.

 Last week, the consultation ended on Wiltshire Council’s plans for a dramatic change to the provision for children with SEN in the county, and I would like to begin by highly commending Wiltshire Council for prioritising special needs and for being prepared to pledge serious money—£20 million—on a root-and-branch upgrade to provision for children who have complex and severe learning and physical disabilities.
-That does Wiltshire Council a great deal of credit, and I pay tribute to the councillors and officials involved in trying to makes things better for some of my most vulnerable constituents.
+That does Wiltshire Council a great deal of credit, and I pay tribute to the councillors and officials involved in trying to make things better for some of my most vulnerable constituents.

 However, the edge was taken off that for me when I was summoned at the end of last year to hear precisely what the council was planning to do with the money it wants to spend.
 I wish to take some time this evening discussing that and impressing upon the Minister how important it is that the council thinks again.
 Survey data shows just how unpopular the council’s approach is, closing, as it does, two well-loved schools that are at the very heart of their communities in order to create a very big one in a relatively remote location.
 I hope the local authority will listen to concerns expressed and adopt a different model for my most vulnerable young constituents that retains at least one of the threatened schools.